jayanthpjh/data-engineering/README.md

 | [IoT Telemetry Pipeline](projects/iot-telemetry-pipeline) | Fakes sensor readings, streams to Kinesis/Pub/Sub, and reports average temperature. | AWS + GCP |
 | [Marketing Attribution Warehouse](projects/marketing-attribution-warehouse) | Generates ad spend records, computes CPA, and summarizes by channel. | AWS + GCP |

-Clone the repo, pick a project, and run `watch*` to run the script.
+Clone the repo, pick a project, and run the script.
 Built for curious recruiters and hiring managers—reach out if you'd like a tour of any example!